Summer Pell Grant

 Pell Grant eligible students can receive up to 150% of their scheduled Pell award each year.
 What does this mean for you?
 If you were a Pell eligible student in fall and/or spring, you may qualify for a Pell Grant for summer too!

 To be eligible for a summer Pell Grant, you must:

 - Have completed a FAFSA for that academic year (i.e., 2020-21 FAFSA for summer 2021)

 - Be Pell Grant eligible

-- Enroll in summer classes prior to the deadline
+- Enroll in summer classes prior

 - Be meeting Satisfactory Academic Progress (SAP)